Dormancy-aware timed branching bisimilarity, with an application to communication protocol analysis

 The PAR protocol is a communication protocol which is based on time-outs of positive acknowledgements.
 Timing is essential for the correct behaviour of the PAR protocol: the protocol behaves only correctly if the time-out time of the sender, i.e.\ the time after which it retransmits a datum for which it is still awaiting an acknowledgement, is longer than the time that a complete protocol cycle takes.
 There have been attempts to describe this protocol using process algebra without timing.
 In those attempts, see e.g.~\cite{Vaa90a}, it is excluded that the sender times out too early by inhibiting a time-out so long as it does not lead to deadlock.
 This boils down to assuming a sender that is somehow able to determine, when it is waiting for an acknowledgement, whether the receiver and the channels used for communication are at rest --- this is nicely illustrated in~\cite{Bru95a}.
 Such attempts resort to assumptions of which it is unlikely that they can be fulfilled by actual communication protocols.

-In this paper, a version of \ACP\ with abstraction for processes with discrete relative timing is used to describe the PAR protocol and to show that the protocol behaves correctly if the time-out time of the sender is longer than the time that a complete protocol cycle takes.
+In~\cite{BM02a}, a version of \ACP\ with abstraction for processes with discrete relative timing is used to describe the PAR protocol and to show that the protocol behaves correctly if the time-out time of the sender is longer than the time that a complete protocol cycle takes.
 In order to achieve this result, it is necessary to take the timing of actions into account in all calculations that must be done before abstraction from the actions that should be regarded as internal can be applied.
 From the point where abstraction from those actions can be applied, the timing of actions is no longer relevant.
 Actually, many internal actions can only be removed after abstraction from the timing of actions.